HL7/davinci-pdex-formulary/input/pagecontent/introduction.md

   </li>
 </ul>
 <p>
   Two searchParameters have also been defined to facilitate the anticipated use cases.
-See the <a href="#anticipated-client-queries">Anticipated Client Queries</a> section for a description of how to query the CoveragePlan and FormularyDrug profiles in support of the anticipated use cases.
+See the <a href="queries.html">Anticipated Client Queries</a> section for a description of how to query the CoveragePlan and FormularyDrug profiles in support of the anticipated use cases.
 </p>
 <ul>
   <li>